rdz-oss/BattyBirdNET-Pi/README.md

 * Not designed for biodiversity assessments - recreational use at this point.

-Keywords: bat detection, automated bat identification, deep learning, machine learning at the edge, raspberry pi, transfer learning, citizen science, acoustic biomonitoring, audiomoth
+Keywords: bat detection, automated bat identification, deep learning, machine learning at the edge, raspberry pi, transfer learning, citizen science, acoustic biomonitoring, audiomoth, BirdNET-Pi for bats

 ### License
 Enjoy!
 Feel free to use BattyBirdNET-Pi for your acoustic analyses and research.
 If you do, please cite as: